jakobreinhardt/portfolio_assistant/README.md

 ## Credits <a name="credits"></a>

-Resources and APIs that helped my in the creation of the project:
+Resources and APIs that helped me in the creation of the project:

 - https://towardsdatascience.com/a-comprehensive-guide-to-downloading-stock-prices-in-python-2cd93ff821d4

 - https://www.openfigi.com/api

 	-- https://money.stackexchange.com/questions/2940/how-to-map-stock-ticker-symbols-to-isin-international-securities-identification

 	-- https://www.openfigi.com/about/news/2018/6/15/figi-equity-levels-of-assignment-english